14 Top-Rated Tourist Attractions in the Lake District, England

 Larger rooms were added to the original Tudor cottage in 1750, but the original stone floors and wooden beams remain in the dining room, part of the old cottage.
 Elsewhere, you'll see bedrooms and Wordsworth's attic study.
 Throughout the house are portraits, mementos, and first editions of Wordsworth's works.

 Compared to the garden the poet created at Dove Cottage, the one at Rydal Mount is a more spacious four acres, with terraces, rock pools, rare species, and brilliant displays of blooms in various seasons.
 It has been kept much as he originally designed it.
-In good weather, March through October, the tea room spills out onto a garden terrace.
+In good weather, March through October, the tea room spills out onto a garden terrace, and savoring a cup of tea in Wordsworth's garden is one of the most popular things to do for poetry lovers.

 Address: Rydal Mount, Ambleside